bstarynk/melt-monitor-2015/README.md

-+ A persistent machinery, so the entire state of the *MELT monitor*, including its agenda, can be checkpointed and restarted on disk (persisted preferably in textual form, friendly to `git` version control).
-That code should also be generated but is not yet.
++ A persistent machinery, so the entire state of the *MELT monitor*, including its agenda, can be checkpointed and restarted on disk (persisted preferably in textual form for MELT monitor data, friendly to `git` version control, and for user data such as static analysis information, in REDIS store or PostGreSQL databases).
+That code should also be generated but it is not yet.

 + An agenda mechanism: `the_agenda` predefined item contains as its payload a queue of tasklet items.
 A fixed number (typically 3 to 10)